Tortar/BriscolaAI/README.md

 </figure>
 </p>

-- The best DQN-agent won 88% of games agains the random agent and 63% against the rule agent.
+- The best DQN-agent wins on average the 89% of games against the random agent and 63% of games against the rule agent.